AACPDM annual meeting

 • Integration of scientific evidence into practice (implementation science)

 **IMPORTANT**: Make sure to follow abstract formatting criteria for your desired presentation type.
-For example, there is a significant difference between “Scientific Poster” and “Demonstration Poster” (see below).
+For example, there is a significant difference between “Scientific Presentation” and “Demonstration Poster” (see below).
 Selecting the incorrect presentation category for your submission can result in abstract rejection.
 Please review ALL of the instructions below before selecting your presentation category.

 PRESENTATION TYPES